Dimitri DarrasAlumni, Class of 2006

 A visual representation of connectivity using a cell phone/VoiceXML as a controller for a 3D virtual environment.
 Tools included Dassault Systems virtual reality software Virtools, Virtools Scripting Language (VSL), PHP, Perl, MySQL, and VoiceXML as well as 3D sprites, particle systems, and animation.
 Video archive of the project was featured at DUMBO artist’s loft in Brooklyn, NY.
 Underlying mechanism and scripts for the controller were shared with ITP for project usage.

-Dimitri continues to avidly follow developments in virtual and augmented reality as he completed foundational work in the mediums as well as several first-ever corporate deployments in virtual worlds for Yahoo!, Cisco Systems, and the FutureWork Institute.
+Dimitri continues to avidly follow developments in virtual and augmented reality as he completed work in the mediums as well as first-ever corporate deployments in virtual worlds for Yahoo!, Cisco Systems, and the FutureWork Institute.